lebedevsrg/TrainVoxforge/README.md

-# Matlab project for voice recognition
+# Matlab project for voice recognition on Voxforge database